 Completing the Task

-Eventually the horse may figure it out, and complete the task, but it must endure a lot of pain before it finally “submits to the bit” (a bad translation).
-Taking the time to prepare the horse by using a step-by-step approach is better for both horse and rider, but it takes time.
-Leaning backwards and pulling as hard you can, may get the task completed, but how about the horse?
+While the horse might eventually figure out how to back up and complete the task, it often has to endure significant discomfort before it “submits to the bit” (a poor interpretation of submission).
+Taking the time to prepare the horse step by step is a far better approach for both the horse and the rider.
+Pulling back as hard as you can might get the task done, but what’s the cost to the horse?

-It will take longer, but a much better approach is to teach the horse to be prepared to get caught.
-When a horse is mentally prepared to be caught it is not a challenging process to halter it and return it where it is supposed to be.
-However, getting a horse prepared to be caught takes more than a few minutes and most humans are on the clock, both in terms of task completion and their willingness to learn.
+While it may take more time, the better approach is to teach the horse to be mentally prepared to be caught.
+When a horse is prepared to be caught, it’s a simple process to halter it and return it to where it belongs.
+However, preparing a horse to be caught takes time, effort, and patience—something many humans are unwilling to invest because they are too focused on task completion.

 Posted